planetary-social/planetary-ios/README.md

 While this project uses [Go](https://golang.org) in parts, the build and unit test targets of the XCode project have automated install scripts for the specific versions.
 See _Go Development_ for more.

+**CONFIGURE**

+Before running the app, you need to complete the configuration files stored inside `Config` folder.
+Request current values at: https://planetarysupport.zendesk.com/hc/en-us/requests/new.

 **LAUNCH & RUN**

 To install and run on a device, your Apple ID must be part of the Verse Apple Developer team.
 Contact christoph@verse.app if you need access.